By Terry Trucco

-Still, every day, it seems, another hotel bar announces an ingredients purge – out with processed juices, prefab mixes and high fructose corn syrups and in with fresh squeezed juice (complete with traces of pulp), mint leaves and sliced fruit.
+Still, every day, it seems, another hotel bar announces an ingredients purge.
+Out with processed juices, prefab mixes and high fructose corn syrups.
+In with fresh squeezed juice, mint leaves and sliced fruit.

 But when New York Central, Grand Hyatt New York’s glass-enclosed restaurant, opens today following a suitably grand-scale renovation, you won’t find items like Rose’s Lime Juice and Tropicana Orange Juice in the bartending fridge.

 “It’s all about taste,” says bartender Kevin Draper, who plans to spend a chunk of his shift squeezing juices.
 “Drinks taste clean and crisp when everything’s fresh.”

 To toast the bar’s sleek, ice blue surroundings, ten new cocktails headline the drinks menu.
-All sport New York themes: a revamped cosmo made with guava juice instead of cranberry is called Mr. Big, while Madison Square is a riff on a Margarita (with fresh lime juice).
+All sport New York themes: Mr. Big is a revamped cosmo made with guava juice instead of cranberry while Madison Square is a riff on a Margarita (with fresh lime juice).
 Classic

 cocktails score classic ingredients, like the Mad Men-era martini made from Plymouth Gin, Dolin Vermouth and Rhubarb Bitters.

 Sounds promising if confusing.
 A Manhattan made with Makers Mark and Antica Sweet Vermouth is . . . an Elliott Ness?
-Huh?
 Isn’t Manhattan in New York?

 Whatever.
 There’s always health.
 Draper slips a slice of starfruit on the rim of a Mr. Big.
 “Your vitamin C,” he says with a wink.